• Skip to primary navigation

 The difference between normal Harissa and Rose Harissa

-Rose Harissa container Rose Petals.
+Rose Harissa contains Rose Petals.

 It does not taste like Rose essence or extract and isn’t in any way overpowering.
 It has a subtle aroma and is so delicious!